 EXCHANGE: Bee numbers down, but everyone can fight problem

+In this Jan.
+20, 2017 photo, bees congregate in a hive at Danny Hart's rural home in Brimfield, Ill.
 Bees, pollinators for much of the world's food supply, are still suffering severe drops in their populations.
-Experts and local beekeepers say the best way for the average person to help is to avoid using harmful pesticides in their gardens, plant bee-friendly flowers and to become a beekeeper.

 Add your comments below